 • Emirates First Class (+1 guest).

-• Emirates Business Class, excluding passengers booked on Business Class Special fares.
+• Emirates Business Class, excluding passengers booked on Business Class Special fares, but including all QF codeshare Business Class ticket holders.

 • Qantas First Class, excluding flights to Los Angeles (+1 guest).